Cedarvile-CTL/Handbook/operations/regular/project-management/workload.md

 ### Approach to Workload Planning

-Since Eagle provides a live view of work that is happening and planned work, employees can easily get a sense of what is on their plate.
+Since Eagle provides a live view of both work that is happening and of planned work employees can easily get a sense of what is on their plate.
 We can also use it to forecast future work in order to avoid both slumps and overtime.

 * Grey and purple bars for an employee in the Workload Gantt view indicate there is little work planned that day.